Questions and Answers

 We definitely want to have fresh local fish/shrimp for several of our dinners we fix - where would you recommend to go to buy fresh fish?
 We have a very extensive notebook in the unit with details that include directions to the market that always has fresh fish.
 Lobster is by the side of the road.

 We want to rent a car.
 Our plane comes in around 8:30 at night.
 Is it wise to rent a car at the airport and try to find our way to your condo in the dark?
 Or, should we take a taxi, and try to get to a car rental in the morning?
 Just wanted to get your opinion!
 And, if you have a car rental agency that you recommend?
-I recommend taking a taxi if you come in at night.
-I also recommend Centerline Car Rentals.
-They will come out to the condo and pick you up the next day.
-It wouldn't hurt to reserve in advance, we always do.
+I used to recommend taking a taxi if you come in at night but now that I am more comfortable driving on the left at night I just get a rental car.
+I recommend Centerline Car Rentals.
+It wouldn't hurt to reserve in advance as they are sometimes fully booked, we always do.

 I do have a question regarding provisioning.
 Is there a place that you would recommend that would provide a few provisions in the condo prior to our arrival?
 I would recommend my housekeeper Angela to get provisions for you.
 She charges $25 an hour plus the cost of the goods.
 If you will email me a list of what you want, I will see that she gets it and it will be waiting for you in the unit.